moratorium08/moratorium08.github.io/README.md

 ### ISUCON

-[ISUCON](https://isucon.net/) is a Japanese contest held by LINE corp, where participants aim to maximize the speed of a given web service within set regulations.
+[ISUCON](https://isucon.net/) is a Japanese contest held by LINE corp, where participants aim to fine-tune a given web service within set regulations.
 I have played ISUCON six times as a member of [FetchDecodeExecWrite](https://github.com/FetchDecodeExecWrite).

 - [ISUCON 13 5th](https://isucon.net/archives/57993937.html)